 * Now called the Big Ten Academic Alliance Academic Leadership Program

 Established in 1989, this intensive experience develops the leadership and managerial skills of faculty who have demonstrated exceptional ability and academic promise.
 The ALP consists of three seminars hosted by different Big Ten Academic Alliance universities.
 In addition, ALP Fellows may be required to participate in on-campus activities throughout the academic year that vary by institution.
 The program is specifically oriented to address the challenges of academic administration at major research universities and to help faculty members prepare to meet them.

 The institute is offered at three locations: Wellesley, Bryn Mawr, and Denver.
 Institute participants generally hold mid to senior-level positions and bring expertise from all parts of a college or university.
 They also represent a range of ethnic and national groups, ages and years of experience in higher education and other fields.
 Since 1976, over 5,000 women in faculty, staff, and administrative roles in higher education have further developed their leadership ability by attending the HERS Institute.

 Serves the higher education community supporting professional development.
-Offers academic leadership conferences, online seminars, mentoring, resources, publications and newsletters devoted to academic leadership.
-Expertise and resources on faculty development, student leadership and other key challenges for higher education.
+Offers academic leadership conferences, online seminars, mentoring, resources, publications, and newsletters devoted to academic leadership.
+Expertise and resources on faculty development, student leadership, and other key challenges for higher education.